 2012 Our founders, previous staff, current staff, Board members, past and current clients, social commentators, journalists and many others gathered to celebrate our 40th anniversary in an inspiring event which reflected on our past while looking to the future.

 2013 Our Family Day Festival, going from strength to strength, was a record breaking event with 10,000 people in attendance on Sunday 19th May.

 2016 Taking place in Wolfe Tone Square in Dublin 1, on 15th May, Family Day Festival provided all children with the opportunity to celebrate their family by drawing their family on our specially created One Family, Family Tree.
 This tree now proudly stands in Cherish House.

-2017 One Family celebrates its 45th anniversary in 2017.
-We will also say farewell to Cherish House, this wonderful building that means so much to us.
-To enable us to provide services to more clients in a building that meets their needs, we are moving to a newer building in Smithfield.
-We will take all of the memories of Cherish House with us as we support many more families to create happier futures.
+2017 One Family celebrated its 45th anniversary in 2017.
+We also said farewell to Cherish House.
+To enable us to provide services to more clients in a building that meets their needs, we moved to a newer building in Smithfield.
+We took all of the memories of Cherish House with us as we supported many more families to create happier futures.

 Maura O’Dea Richards

 Together with a small group of women, Maura founded One Family (formerly Cherish) in 1972 because she was a single unmarried mother who decided she wanted to keep and raise her child herself.
 With the help of compassionate friends such as the then Senator Mary Robinson, their little group blossomed and became a major force for change in our society.
 Maura’s moving, funny and challenging memoir, Single Issue, is available on Amazon with proceeds contributing towards our work.